DataDog/dd-trace-java/docs/how_instrumentations_work.md

 retrieve a value if you use the exact same key object as when it was set.
 Using a different object that is “`.equals()`” to the first will yield nothing.

-Also, the ContextStore is not supporting null keys, hence null check must be enforced before using an object as a key.
+Since `ContextStore` does not support null keys, null checks must be enforced _before_ using an object as a key.

 ## CallDepthThreadLocalMap